mohsenasadi501/DataStructureAlgorithm/README.md

 ### MergeSort

-The idea of merge sort is to break down a list into smaller and smaller sub-lists sort those and merge them back to each other to a completely sorted list. we should divide an array until we can not divide anymore and should compare each array that has a single item to sort them and again merge them.
+The idea of merge sort is to break down a list into smaller and smaller sub-lists then sort them and merge them back to each other to a completely sorted list. we should divide an array until we can not divide anymore and should compare each array that has a single item to sort them and again merge them.

-We call merge sort as **Divide and** Conquer** algorithm, it works by recursively dividing a problem into smaller sub-problems until is easy to solve.
+We can say Merge Sort is **Divide and Conquer** algorithm, it works by recursively dividing a problem into smaller sub-problems until is easy to solve.
+If our array is like below:

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/mergeSort.png" alt="mergeSort.png" width="356">